 The OOSGG has a highly skilled, diverse and flexible workforce.
-Over 33% of staff are over 50 years of age.
-Over the past few years the OOSGG has experienced an increase in the number of staff accessing maternity or paternity leave.
-The OOSGG develops strategies and work unit specific succession plans to manage the risk of loss of key skills and corporate knowledge.
-Similarly it undertakes targeted recruitment activity to engage high performing staff.
-Examples of this include the Office's traineeships for Case Officers in the Honours Branch and our strategy for maintaining an appropriate level of skilled property staff.
-The horticultural industry is an identified skills shortage area and therefore the Office seeks to engage apprentices and Australian School-based Apprentices to build capacity.
+Over 42 per cent of staff are over 50 years of age.
+Over the past few years, the OOSGG has experienced an increase in the number of staff accessing maternity or paternity leave.
+The OOSGG develops strategies and work-unit specific succession plans to manage the risk of loss of key skills and corporate knowledge.

+The Office has recently reviewed our recruitment process to ensure that we attract and engage high performing staff.